tattali/FullCalendarBundle/doc/index.md

 ## Basic functionalities

 You may want to customize the FullCalendar javascript to meet your applications needs.
 To do this, you can copy the following settings and modify them according to your needs.
-For example, you can pass custom filters to your event listeners by adding extra parameters to the filters array
+For example, you can pass custom filters to your event listener by adding extra parameters to the filters array

 ```js
 $(function () {